Frequently Asked Questions

 What are the basic admissions requirements?

 International applicants for the LL.M. program must hold an undergraduate or graduate law degree (LL.B., LL.M., etc.) from a foreign institution, and have an acceptable TOEFL or IELTS score if English is not their primary language.
 American LL.M. applicants must hold a J.D. degree from an accredited U.S. law school.
 J.S.D. applicants must meet the same requirements as LL.M. applicants AND hold an LL.M. degree from Berkeley Law or another law school with a comparable program.
+The LL.M. degree may be from a US school or international.
 See a list of minimum degree requirements by country

 I don't hold a law degree, but I took courses in law and/or have work experience in law.
 May I apply?